( Updated and revised for 2020 The Year Of The Rat. )

 In Korean before the western method of time keeping, each day was broken down into 12 two hour segments.
 Each of these was named after a Sibijisin or guardian animal, as in the zodiac.
 So for example the time between 11 pm and 1 am was Jasi as it was believed the rat/mouse was most active at this time.
 Look for an upcoming post for more about the Sibijisin.

 Photo credits to original owners.
-Zodiacs and Rooster from Pinterest.
+Zodiacs, Rooster, Rat, and Dog from Pinterest.

 Please do not copy or use without permission and accreditation.